Michael Gerhard Schöner

 Fax: +49 (0)3834 420-4252

-I am generally interested in functional ecology of mammals with a focus on interspecific interactions, sensory ecology, roosting ecology, and tropical biology.
+I am generally interested in functional ecology and its relevance for interspecific interactions with a focus on sensory ecology, roosting ecology, and tropical biology.
 For my research I am applying a broad variety of methodological approaches such as bioacoustics, population genetics, and stable isotope analyses.
 Furthermore, I am trying to improve processes to communicate and share scientific knowledge with the public.
 A selection of my research interests can be found below.

 Many bat species regularly need to find new day roosts that, e.g., offer protection from predators and adverse climatic conditions.It has been shown that bats exchange information about roosts among colony members, and use echolocation and social calls of conspecifics in order to find roosts.
 However, how bats initially find new roosts and the role of inter- and intraspecific communication (including eavesdropping) still presents a puzzle.
 Investigating the sensory traits of various bat species that use different roosts (e.g., tree holes, bat boxes, furled leaves, carnivorous pitcher plants) in different regions (Germany, Borneo, Costa Rica) and using playback experiments my collaborators and I try to shed light on that field of bat ecology.